betukay/D3/README.md

-With the implementation of d3 and dimple.js libraries, this redesigned chart more accurately conveys the descrepeny in transaction speed.
+With the implementation of d3 and dimple.js libraries, this redesigned chart more accurately conveys the descrepancy in transaction speed.